 A home inspection is critical to a home sales process.
 It benefits all parties and gives valuable information both to the seller and the buyer.

 The cost of a home inspection will depend on factors such as the size of the home, the type of home, and the year of construction.
-The average cost is less than $500.
+The average cost is about 400 to 600$.
 This price can increase if a home buyer requests optional services such as checking for asbestos or lead.